 Mission: The Wright-Ingraham Institute is committed to fostering opportunities for the study and articulation of the interfaces among natural and cultural systems, realized by bringing multiple disciplinary points of view together.
 Integrative studies associated with this central commitment take the form of educational and research programs, projects, and publications.
 To advance this mission we collaborate with universities/colleges, tribes and other educational organizations across a broad range of disciplines and backgrounds.

 The Wright-Ingraham Institute is a private, non-profit education and research institution founded in Colorado in 1970.
-It was established to promote, direct, encourage, and develop opportunities contributing to the conservation, preservation, and wise use of human and natural resources.
-The Institute hosts conferences and workshops on environmental issues and also makes small grants to 50l(c)(3) not-for-profit organizations whose mission is complementary to these goals.
+It was established to promote, direct, encourage, and develop opportunities contributing to the conservation, preservation and wise use of human and natural resources.
+The Institute has recently hosted conferences and workshops on environmental issues and also gives small grants to 501(c)(3) not-for-profit organizations whose mission is complementary to these goals.

-The Institute raises funds from a variety of private, public and institutional sources.
-If you are interested in supporting the work of the Wright Ingraham Institute please contact us.
+Raising funds from a variety of private, public and institutional sources, the Institute invites you to participate in its work by making a donation.
+If you are interested, please contact us.